2024mt03579/distributed_files_app/README.md

 - Default VPC in the region
 - Subnet
 - SecurityGroup
-- Key Pair in '.pem' format downloaded to your desktop or VM
+- Key Pair in '.pem' created in aws
 - Inbound Rules
   --------------------
   Protocol   |   Port